leefowlercu/hashicorp-terraform-module-ocp-virt-vm/README.md

 ## Overview

-This repository provides two Terraform module implementations for deploying and managing KubeVirt VirtualMachines:
+This repository provides Terraform modules for deploying and managing KubeVirt VirtualMachines:

+## Available Modules

+### kubectl Provider Modules (Recommended)
-- **kubectl/** - Uses the `gavinbunney/kubectl` provider (Recommended)
+- **kubectl/basic/** - Basic VM deployment using `gavinbunney/kubectl` provider
+- **kubectl/with-packer/** - VM deployment with custom RHEL 10 images built by Packer with pre-installed Vault Agent

+### kubernetes Provider Modules
-- **kubernetes/** - Uses the `hashicorp/kubernetes` provider
+- **kubernetes/basic/** - Basic VM deployment using `hashicorp/kubernetes` provider

-Both modules provide identical functionality and accept the same input variables, allowing you to choose the provider that best fits your requirements.
+The basic modules provide identical functionality and accept the same input variables, allowing you to choose the provider that best fits your requirements.

 ## Quick Start